rafaesc/snippetquiz/README.md

   - Extension authenticates separately and can generate a one‑time code for seamless dashboard login.
 - Content Capture
   - Extension submits content (full pages, selected text, transcripts) to organize within content banks.
+  - **Character Animation**: Upon upload, the system analyzes the content to generate topics and a character reaction.
+This reaction is streamed back to the extension/dashboard in real-time, displaying an animated character with a comment.
 - Generation
   - The UI requests a quiz for a bank.
 The gateway forwards this to the core service.
   - The AI worker consumes generation requests, chunks content, calls AI models, and emits generation progress and results as events.